-If local branch access isn’t a must-have for you, their 4+ star rated mobile app and website gives you access to low-to-no account fees and high rates for checking, savings, and money market accounts.
-CIT also doesn’t charge for using out of network ATMs and refunds $15 a month in fees for banks that may charge you to use their ATM.
+If local branch access isn’t a must-have for you, their 4+ star rated mobile app and website give you access to low-to-no account fees and high rates for checking, savings, and money market accounts.
+CIT also doesn’t charge for using out-of-network ATMs and refunds $15 a month in fees for banks that may charge you to use their ATM.

 Read reviews of our other top online banking picks:

 Credit Unions are membership-only financial institutions where members are viewed as equal shareholders.
 Access to that membership usually comes through a professional connection, career-based affiliation, or particular geographic location.